-Volvo S90 Recharge T8 hybrid engines, drive & performance
+Volvo S90 Recharge T8 hybrid performance, top speed, engine

 The Volvo S90 Recharge T8 delivers an impressive amount of power, but its size and weight blunt performance

 The T8 hybrid powertrain seems to suit the Volvo S90’s relaxed and composed feel.
 The ability to drive in electric mode at up to 78mph is impressive and means that you could complete your daily commute using no petrol at all.
 We think the S90 is best left in hybrid mode, deciding itself when is best to use the engine and/or electric motor for maximum efficiency.

 Volvo S90 Recharge T8 hybrid engine, 0-62mph and acceleration

 Weighing in at 2,000kg, the Recharge T8 is by far the heaviest model in the S90 range, but it’s not lacking performance.
 That’s because it also offers the most power, with the turbocharged and supercharged 2.0-litre four-cylinder engine combining with the electric motor to deliver a total output of 448bhp.

 That means the S90 will sprint from 0-62mph in just 4.7 seconds, before going on to reach a top speed of 155mph.
 While it’s brisk, the sheer size and weight of the car, along with the comfort-biased steering and chassis setup, mean it's more suited to cruising than enthusiastic driving.

 There’s an overriding sense that the S90 would prefer to take it easy, with the engine sounding rather coarse under load.
 Meanwhile, the eight-speed transmission occasionally gets bogged down when exiting corners or attempting an overtaking manoeuvre.